akubly/ai_challenge/README.md

 ## Output Format (Show Your Work)

-To support both human-friendly explanations and automated testing, your calculator should output **any intermediate steps or explanations** as desired, but the **final result must always be printed on a line by itself, prefixed with `RESULT:`** (with a single space after the colon).
+To support both human-friendly explanations and ease of debugging, your calculator may output **any intermediate steps or explanations** as desired, but the **final result must always be printed on a line by itself, prefixed with `RESULT:`** (with a single space after the colon).

 This allows tests and tools to reliably extract the actual result, while users can see the full calculation process.